 Before I start recommending some places, you have to keep in mind that Delhi is absolutely huge it has so many more place to see and discover, that you would need to move to Delhi for probably more than one month and to visit something each day.

-Because it is so big, it takes a long time to commute and seeing more than 2 or 3 places in one day can be a bit of a stretch, unless they are walking distance.
+Because Delhi is so big, it takes a long time to commute and seeing more than 2 or 3 places in one day can be a bit of a stretch, unless they are within a walking distance.
 Looking at the map, you will not realize just how big the distances are.

 What to see in New Delhi

 The Red Fort is a historical fort of Delhi.
 It was the primary home of the emperors of this Mughal dynasty for almost 200 decades, until 1856.
 It’s in the middle of Delhi and many museums.
 Also, it had been the political centre of the Mughals.

 Constructed in 1639 by the Mughal Emperor Shah Jahan, the Red Fort is known because of its enormous surrounding walls of red sandstone.